How to Pass HSK 6: Strategies for Mastering the Exam

 Step 1: Choose your learning materials

-The practice questions in the accompanying workbooks also simulate actual test questions, so you’ll gain valuable test-taking experience as you review each lesson.
-Working your way through the two HSK level six textbooks and workbooks (that is, HSK 6 上 and 下) is an essential step in preparing for the test.
+The accompanying workbooks simulate actual test questions, so you gain valuable test-taking experience with each lesson.
+Work through both HSK 6 textbooks and workbooks (HSK 6 上 and 下) as an essential part of your preparation.

 HSK Standard Course textbooks volumes 1-6

 The HSK Standard Course textbooks are a great place to start your test-prep journey.
+New HSK 3.0-aligned editions are also rolling out in 2026.

 Step 2: Create (and stick to) a study routine

-Check out the below steps to plan your weekly routine:
+Check out the steps below to plan your weekly routine:

 Week One